 The most common method of obtaining a waiver for exchange visitors under the professor or research scholar categories is through a "no objection" statement from the home country government.
 This is usually handled through the exchange visitor's embassy in Washington.
 It is common practice for the Department of State to notify UMMC's J-1 Responsible Officer when a favorable decision has been made regarding a waiver recommendation made on behalf of an exchange visitor.

-Note: Once the OIS receives the Department of State's notification regarding the waiver recommendation, no additional extensions of the exchange visitor's program can be granted.
+Note: Once IS receives the Department of State's notification regarding the waiver recommendation, no additional extensions of the exchange visitor's program can be granted.